Last Updated on: 25th November 2023, 04:02 pm

-In contrast, parrots can grow to like each other too much.
+Parrots can grow to like each other too much.
 When parrots share a deep bond, there’s always the chance that their bond replaces the one that exists with you.

 That’s another reason to introduce parrots to each other slowly.
-It gives them both time to bond with you before bonding with each other.
+It gives them time to bond with you before bonding with each other.
 Bonded parrots may:

-- Scream if you separate them, even just a few feet apart
+- Scream if you separate them, even just a few feet apart.

-- Bite you when they get jealous
+- Bite you when jealous.

-- Go from being affectionate to indifferent
+- Go from being affectionate to indifferent.

 Can Two Parrots Live in the Same Cage?